Disarmament of the German Jews: Takeover by the Nazi Party

 Immediately following the "Machtergreifung" in 1933, the weapon laws of the Weimar Republic were used to disarm Jews, or to use the excuse of "searching for weapons" as a justification for raids and searches of homes.
 Because the weapons law of 1928 gave the police the authority to issue or withdraw weapon permits, Jewish weapon owners were disarmed through warrants issued by the police.
 For instance, the president of the police of Breslau enacted an order on 21 April 1933 which stated that Jews had to give their weapons and shooting permits to the police immediately.
 After the Jewish population was judged as not to be trusted, no weapon permits were issued to them.

 The weapons law was also used for searches of homes and raids.
 The preface for that was the allegation that the victims of these searches stored large amounts of weapons and ammunition.
 A prominent example is Albert Einstein, whose summer residence in Caputh, near the Schwielowsee was searched in spring 1933.
 The only item found there was a bread knife.
 Raids, for instance on 4 April 1933 at the Scheunenviertel in Berlin, also took place.
 Not only many weapons were found, but also a lot of publications that included criticism of Nazi Germany.
 Sometimes, Jews without residence permits were also found and arrested.

 Starting in 1935, the Gestapo prevented the issue of weapon permits and weapon purchase permits to Jews.
-The police authorities were the executing authorities, and had to comply with the orders issued by the Gestapo.
-The self-defense of Jews was abolished and they were subjected to the arbitrariness and terror of the police authorities, without the need to introduce a new law for this.
+The police authorities were the executing authorities and had to comply with the orders issued by the Gestapo.
+The self-defense of Jews was abolished, and they were subjected to the arbitrariness and terror of the police authorities, without the need to introduce a new law for this.

 Weapons law and act of 1938

 In 1938, the Nazi Party reformed weapons law thoroughly.
-Today, the Waffengesetz of 18 March 1938 (RGBl I, 265) is sometimes seen as a relaxation of existing regulations, even though it solely benefited privileged members of the NSDAP and its associated organizations.
+Today, the Waffengesetz of 18 March 1938 (RGBl.
+I p.
+265) is sometimes seen as a relaxation of existing regulations, even though it solely benefited privileged members of the NSDAP and its associated organizations.
 The law stated that certain groups of NSDAP officials did not need any permit anymore for weapons possession.
 Amongst them were Unterführer of the NSDAP, starting from Ortsgruppenleiter, the Sturmabteilung, the Schutzstaffel, the National Socialist Motor Corps and also the Hitler youth, starting at Bannführer.
 The new weapons law also prohibited the possession of any weapons to certain groups of people, namely Gypsies and all individuals who lost their "Civil Honors" or who were under supervision of the police.
 The latter also included people convicted due to homosexuality.

 Directly after the Kristallnacht, the possession of any weapons by Jews was prohibited through the Verordnung gegen den Waffenbesitz der Juden, enacted on 11 November 1938 (RGBl.
-I, 1573).
+I p.
+1573).